prjemian/specdomain/specdomain/src/test/test_doc.rst

 A Real SPEC Macro
 ======================

-This is the first example: :spec:macro:`lp`
+This is the first example (from source code inline the .rst file): :spec:macro:`lp`

 .. and also the variable :spec:variable:`A2Rp0`